 Paying Your eBay Fees: It’s not free to sell on eBay.
 Find out how much it costs…

 For many experience sellers, they are able to source many more items than they would ever be able to list and end up either hiring help or sticking to high profit margin items.
 When you first start out however (or have limited start-up capital) finding profitable items is likely to be the bottleneck of your business.
 I am sure we have passed up (and continue to pass up) items worth hundreds of dollars simply because we don’t recognize it for what it is.
 So what can you do?
 Well, as a beginning seller, you are left to look up nearly every item you come across.
-Even now I stroll down an aisle and end up looking up dozens of items along the way.
+Even now that I think I have a pretty good idea of how to sell on eBay, I stroll down an aisle and end up looking up dozens of items along the way.
 Even items that I think are “winners” and make it into my cart don’t always get purchased.
 After 4 years of reselling we still find a spot to sit down (or a corner to stand in) and look up every item in our cart that we have questions on before checking out.
 Luckily, there are dozens of lists online which will give you a jumpstart on brands to look for, the types of items that are currently selling well, etc.